Red-Laboratories/soundboard/README.md

 4. Database storing button keyboard value and sound file name

 ### Notes
+1. sounds currently not playing while in production
 1. You may want to change the URI for the SQL database for better configuring.
 [URI Location](server/models/soundboardModel.js)
 2. Importing new sounds -